SiliconLabs/gecko_sdk/app/wisun/documentation/example/wisun_soc_collector/readme.md

     wisun register_meter [Meter Global IPv6 address]

 The Collector starts monitoring and retrieving sensor data from the Meter.
-Each udpate is output in the console as shown.
+The collector parses schedule time of the Meter and optimize the period time of request sending to LFN Meters.
+Each update is output in the console as shown below.

     [fd2a:6e01:9bfc:990c:20d:6fff:fe20:b6f9: {id: 1}{temp: 28.52}{hum: 36.01}{lx: 480}]